ACT — Trinsic

 My thoughts are constantly in the past or future.
 I rarely notice what is happening right now.

 Being present is the foundation beneath all other ACT processes.
 Without it, we operate on autopilot, driven by old patterns rather than what is actually happening.
-Every mindfulness practice you have ever done was building this capacity.

 2